 I’m in the very lucky position to be married to someone with the same financial and lifestyle goals as me.
 Mr W and I have worked really hard over the last couple of years to optimise our finances so that our bills are as small as possible.
 Ok, so we still have some optimising to do, but that’s the fun of this whole journey – it’s a game trying to find new ways to optimise things.
 Fortunately we don’t have any bad debt (credit cards, cars, mortgage on our own home etc.) and neither of us has a high-spending lifestyle.
 We don’t have a car, designer clothes, flashy gadgets or the like.
 Mr W does have a fairly major addiction to gadgets but he has it under control.
 He’ll tell you about it some time.
 Instead of spending our money on flashy consumer toys, we’ve invested it instead, and those investments are going to cover our bills while we enjoy a life of FI.
 Again, more on that in another post.

 Basically Mr W makes enough money passively through his websites and working very part time on projects he enjoys to pay our bills.
 Nevertheless it’s still really important for me to be able to contribute and not rely on him 100%.
 We used to split all our shared expenses 50-50, but since I had to take a huge paycut so that we could have kids, the split is now 66-33.
 At the moment I’m paying my part of the shared expenses from my savings (it hurts, that money was originally earmarked for investing!) and making barely enough money to cover my own expenses (health insurance, gym membership and so on).
-My cashflow situation isn’t great at the moment, but bearing in mind I’ve only been self-employed for three months and Master W has only been in childcare properly since a week, I reckon things will get better fairly soon.
+My cashflow situation isn’t great at the moment, but bearing in mind I’ve only been self-employed for three months and Little W has only been in childcare properly for a week, I reckon things will get better fairly soon.

 The Luxury of Not Having to Worry